-Unlike owning, say, shares in a mutual fund, bonds, or private notes, holding rental properties is not 100 percent passive.
-Rental income does require some work—and some skill, to boot.
+Unlike owning, say, shares in a mutual fund, bonds or private notes, holding rental properties is not 100% passive.
+Rental income does require some work — and some skill to boot.

 I see many mom-and-pop landlords make the same mistakes again and again and again.
-Here are five unreasonable things I see too many landlords doing—and how to make sure you approach your rental management better.
+Here are six unacceptable things I see too many landlords doing — and how to make sure you approach your rental management better.

 1. Pocketing All Their Cash Flow

 Everyone, landlord or not, should have a cash reserve.
 For personal expenses, financial experts refer to this as an emergency fund.

 But landlords need to set aside a lot more cash than the Average Joe.

 Remember when we broke down rental property expenses visually?
 Most landlord expenses don’t come evenly every month; they happen in intensive, expensive bursts.
 A $5,000 roof bill.
 A $4,000 HVAC bill.
 Turnover expenses to prepare the property for new tenants.
 Vacancies.
 And so on.

 Landlords need to set aside a certain amount of their rental income every month in a separate account to cover these large, irregular expenses.
 Failing to do so sets you up for a crisis: “What am I going to do?!
 I don’t have $3,000 just lying around for those repairs!”